ArcPay/ArcPay/circuits/circuits/distribute/README.md

 Claims are statments like `X owns coins [a,b] in block Y`.
 To lower the cost of claiming, claims are made in batches.
+The state history is an ordered Merkle tree of all state trees that ever existed.

 The validation algorithm achieves the following properties:
 - Anyone can post a batch